Skip to main content

 The Myth of the "Easy" AFC East

-Written by Andrew Brown on Dec 31, 2018
+Submitted by Andrew Brown on

 In the 20 years since Bill Belichick took over as coach of the New England Patriots, the team has gone on an incredible run.
 From 2000-2019 they did not have a losing record against any team in the NFL.
 In fact outside of the Panthers (3-3), they have a winning record against every other team.